HP - Occupational Therapy Graduate Program

 Independent Study in Occupational Therapy

 Independent, in-depth study of some specific problem or area in occupational therapy.
 This course shall be taken under the direction and supervision of a member of the occupational therapy faculty.
 Repeatable for credit - maximum six.
-Prerequisite: admission to graduate Occupational Therapy Program.
+Prerequisite: admission to Occupational Therapy Program.
 Offered Occasionally.

 OT 799 Cr.1-4